 Also called Supermotion cameras.
-These are cameras that record at a a frame rate two to three times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).
-The two or three phases of the camera are ingested in parallel as separate record channels into the EVS server.
+These are cameras that record at a frame rate 2, 3, 4 or 6 times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).
+The 2, 3, 4 or 6 phases of the camera are ingested in parallel as separate record channels into the EVS server.